VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/ST-4.md

 ## 2. DIRECTORY STRUCTURE (CURRENT REPO STATE)

 This section mirrors the **actual** GitHub layout as of this version.
+(This section must be manually updated whenever the GitHub directory structure changes.)

 /ST-4
 │   ST-4.md